tjjfvi/mosaic/README.md

 The rest of the infinite mosaic is intialized with blank tiles.

-Next follows a list of instructions.
-The most important kind of instruction is the replacement pattern.

-### Replacement Rules
+### Patterns

-Replacement rules are represented by two grids, separated by multiple spaces;
+Patterns are represented by two grids, separated by multiple spaces;
-the left is the pattern and the right is the replacement.
+the left is the matcher and the right is the replacement.
 The special character `_` acts as a wildcard.

-Here is an example of a replacement pattern that operates on a 2x2 section of the mosaic:
+Here is an example of a pattern that operates on a 2x2 section of the mosaic:

 ```
 a_ cd  aa ..
 .. __  cd __
 ```

-Applying this rule to the above starting mosaic would result in:
+Applying this rule to the above initial mosaic would match and result in:

 ```
 aa .. ef